nestarz/heritage/README.md

 ## Information

-Heritage use `package.json` to register required packages under the `webDependencies` field.
+Heritage use `package.json` to register required packages under the `webDependencies` field, exactly like Snowpack.
 The `lock` file is the generated `import-map.json` used to manage imports by the browser.
 It uses the Pika CDN for the moment, but it is planned to let you configure which registry you would like to fetch your package.